IBM/trusted-service-identity/examples/README-AppDeveloperVault.md

 There are few sample policies available in `vault-plugin/ti.policy.X.hcl.tpl`.
 They have following constraints:
-* all - uses cluster-region, cluster-name, namespace and images
+* all - uses region, cluster-name, namespace and images
-* n - uses cluster-region, cluster-name and namespace
+* n - uses region, cluster-name and namespace
-* r - uses cluster-region only
+* r - uses region only

 If you need to change them, modify templates and re-run  [vault-plugin/demo.load-sample-policies.sh](./vault-plugin/demo.load-sample-policies.sh) script.